 A subpoena is an order of a court which requires a person to be present at a certain time and place or suffer a penalty (subpoena means, literally, “under penalty”).
 This is the traditional tool used by lawyers to ensure that witnesses present themselves at a given place, date and time to make themselves available to testify.

-What is a writ?
+What is substituted service?